 Pristiq (desvenlafaxine), Cymbalta (duloxetine), Effexor (venlafaxine)

 These medications may be used safely in appropriate cases with proper oversight and produce fewer side effects than previous generations of antidepressants.
-While the focus of this policy statement is on individuals being treated for depression, the FAA realizes that these medications may be used to treat conditions other than depression.
-The FAA will consider applicants with other medical histories and make determinations on a case-by-case basis under the special-issuance process just as it always has.
+While the focus of this policy statement is on individuals being treated for depression, these medications may be used to treat conditions other than depression and will be considered with other medical histories on a case-by-case basis.